telerik/xamarin-forms-docs/controls/calendar/calendar-date-properties.md

 **SelectedDate** property holds the currently selected date, *null* means that no date is selected.
 For more details on the selection functionality, refer to [Selection]({%slug calendar-selection %}) topic.

+> **DisplayDate** defines the current visible range depending on the ViewMode.
+This means that if you change DisplayDate to a date outside the current view, the Calendar will be navigated accordingly. **SelectedDate**, on the other hand, provides visual selection of the date to draw attention to it or is used to raise an action when the date is tapped.
+Still, setting **SelectedDate** to a date outside of the current view, will not navigate the view to display it.

 ## Example

 Here is a quick example to demonstrate how Date properties of RadCalendar would work: